lambdaclass/data_etudes/central_limit_theorem_misuses/README.md

 $X \sim Bi(n,p)$ can be approximated by a normal distribution
 $N(np,np(1-p))$ provided $n$ is big enough.
-Do not be misled into thinking that any distribution can be approximated by a normal one, this is NOT what the theorem states.
+Do not be misled into thinking that any distribution can be approximated by a normal one, this is *not* what the theorem states.
 What it says is that the **sample means** (or **sums**) of a (reasonable) distribution will be close to a normal one.
 It just so happens that the sum of independent Bernoulli random variables yields a binomial distribution.